Chapter 2 - Tests, loops and functions#

 Important

 We expect the scripts in one zip file named YourSurname_GEO4-4436_Chapter2.
 Also include to your zip file all the separate files that you have imported in your scripts.
-Moreover, each script should be well labelled and contain the answers to questions as comments.
-Please note that only the relevant information should be displayed when running the scripts, so do not print every variable.
+Moreover, each script should be well labelled and print the answers to open questions.
+Please note that only the relevant information should be displayed when running the scripts, don’t just print every variable you declare.

 Important